scaffold-eth/scaffold-eth-examples/README.md

 We'll use the `yarn circom` command to compile our circuits.

-A smart contract verifier will be created and published into our `packages/hardhat/contracts` directory.
+Smart contract verifier contracts will be created and published into the `packages/hardhat/contracts` directory for each of your circuits.

-Everything else we will need to generate our zero knowledge proofs will then be published into `packages/react-app/public/circuits` after `yarn deploy`ing, these are our `r1cs`, `wasm`, and `zkey` files (another copy of these files will remain in `packages/hardhat/client`, but we want to use them in the frontend).
+Everything else you will need to generate our zero knowledge proofs will then be published into `packages/react-app/public/circuits` after `yarn deploy`ing, these are our `r1cs`, `wasm`, and `zkey` files (another copy of these files will remain in `packages/hardhat/client`, but we want to use them in the frontend).

 # Frontend